-- 8.44 Green spaces and functioning ecosystems help in adapting to the extremes of climate change.
+- 8.468.49 Trees are important in helping to keep rivers cool and therefore improving the state of the river for biodiversity.
+By providing shade, trees are able to moderate the extremes in water temperature which can be detrimental to fish spawning.
+Their underwater root systems provide valuable habitat to fish and invertebrates whilst stabilising the banks.
+Shading can also be helpful in the control of aquatic vegetation and well as bringing benefits for people.
+This is taken forward through policy DM10 Green Corridors. - 8.50 Green spaces and functioning ecosystems help in adapting to the extremes of climate change.
 Green areas in the Borough have less of a heat island effect than built-up areas providing opportunities for people to keep cool in hot weather.
 Green spaces also improve air quality contributing to reduced ground-level ozone, fine particulates and respiratory irritants.
 Functional ecosystem can also mitigate the risks associated with downstream flooding from extreme rainfall events.
 In recent years there is also an upsurge in 'growing your own' food on allotments that helps reduce the miles food travels.
 From mitigating the effects of climate change to improving health, parks and green spaces play a vital part in Ipswich.
-Open space protection and provision is taken forward through policies CS16, DM5 and DM6. - 8.45 This policy implements plan objectives 1 and 2.
+Blue corridors in Ipswich, such as the River Gipping corridor, also support climate change resilience.
+Setting back urban development from watercourses, overland flow paths and ponding areas can create a mosaic of urban corridors designed to facilitate natural hydrological processes whilst minimising urban flooding, enhancing biodiversity and improving access to recreation.
+Open space protection and provision is taken forward through policies CS16, DM5 and DM6. - 8.478.51 It is also inherently sustainable to keep historic buildings in use.
+Policy DM13 sets out the policy for proposals affecting built heritage. - 8.488.52 This policy implements plan objectives 1 and 2.

-POLICY CS2: The Location and Nature of Development
+The Location and Nature of Development

-8.46 The second vital element of sustainable development is meeting the need for development in locations where people can easily access the jobs, goods and services they want and need, by the most sustainable modes of travel.
+8.498.53 The second vital element of sustainable development is meeting the need for development in locations where people can easily access the jobs, goods and services they want and need, by the most sustainable modes of travel.
 This benefits individuals by encouraging cycling and walking, which are cheap and healthy ways to get around.
 It benefits communities by enabling facilities to be accessed by as many people as possible and providing opportunities for people to meet.
 It benefits the environment and health by reducing vehicular emissions, and the economy by reducing congestion.